-Jordana S. Rubel is an associate in Morgan Lewis's Intellectual Property Practice.
-Ms. Rubel focuses her practice on intellectual property litigation, prosecution, counseling, and licensing matters involving copyrights, trademarks, and unfair competition.
-She advises clients regarding enforcement matters and represents clients in federal court litigation involving trademark, copyright, and unfair competition matters, and in Trademark Trial and Appeal Board cancellation and opposition proceedings.
+Companies turn to Jordana for advice regarding enforcement matters, and she represents clients in US federal court litigation involving trademark, copyright, and unfair competition matters, and in Trademark Trial and Appeal Board cancellation and opposition proceedings.

-Prior to joining Morgan Lewis, Ms. Rubel was an associate at a Washington, D.C. law firm, where she practiced in the intellectual property group.
-Prior to that, she served as a law clerk to Judge David F. Hamilton of the U.S. District Court for the Southern District of Indiana.
+Before joining Morgan Lewis, Jordana was an associate in the intellectual property group at a Washington, DC, law firm.
+Prior to that, she served as a law clerk to Judge David F. Hamilton of the US District Court for the Southern District of Indiana.